vercel/next.js/examples/with-external-stylesheets-and-postcss/README.md

 # Why

 External CSS is neat and keeps your JS clean.
-PostCSS is amazing for extended features.
+PostCSS is amazing for extended features, such as nesting.
+CSS Modules keep your class names “local”.

 # Known bugs